How to become a polyglot

 What is a polyglot?

 One of the most frequent questions I get asked is How can I become a polyglot like you?
 A polyglot is someone who can speak several languages.
-You can see me demonstrate the ones that I know in the compilation video above.
-You can see the full version of all of those videos in several different languages on my videoblog.
-[Edit: Here's a much cooler video I made in 8 languages]
+You can see me demonstrate the ones that I know in the compilation video below, which gives people a tour of my old site design (which has since been hugely updated).

 While it may seem impressive in the Anglophone world, multilingualism is quite normal in many cultures.
 Out of the places that I've been to, the west of Ireland has several bilingual individuals (Irish and English), Quebec has plenty who speak both French and English perfectly, Catalonia has Spanish and Catalan natives, a lot of Europeans speak 3 or more languages quite fluently, and many Indians I met spoke an impressive 5 or more Indian languages (as well as English), which can be extremely different compared to one another.

 In my attempt to expand my horizons and try my best to get to know a country's culture, learning its language it's just a natural step to take, which I've repeated several times.
 Today I'll give you some points on how to do that if you are trying it yourself!